federatedsecure/whitepaper/README.md

 All public repositories under this GitHub organization come with the MIT license.

-## Installation
+## 3.2.
+Installation

-### Server-side Installation
+### 3.2.1.
+Server-Side Installation

-First, install a web server to host the API.
+First, install a webserver to host the API.
 Flask plus Connexion is a puristic option with minimal overhead.
 Django is a more complete alternative.
 Both are provided as premade stubs.

 ```
 git clone https://github.com/federatedsecure/webserver-connexion